A-kly/School-Vault/Psych275/Chapter 3 - The Organization and Function of the Nervous System.md

 ### Temporal Lobes
 - **Temporal lobes:** Regions containing the *auditory projection area*, *visual and auditory association areas*, an *additional language area*, and *structures important in learning and memory*
 - **Inferior temporal cortex:** plays major role in visual identification of objects
+- **Wernicke's area:** Responsible for speech understanding, take audio and processes it into meaning
+	- *Only on left hemisphere*
+-  also has **Association Areas**
+	- **Association areas:** Areas which carry out further processing beyond what the primary area does, often combining information from other senses
+### The Rest of The Forebrain
+- Thalamus: receives information from all sensory systems except olfaction (smell)
+- Hypothalamus: plays major role in controlling emotion and motivated behaviors
+- Pineal gland: secretes melatonin, a hormone that induces sleep
+- Corpus callosum: band of fibers that carry information between brain hemispheres